Delta atracotoxin: Antivenom

-The antivenom was developed by a team headed by Struan Sutherland at the Commonwealth Serum Laboratories (CLS) in Melbourne.
+The antivenom was developed by a team headed by Struan Sutherland at the Commonwealth Serum Laboratories (CSL) in Melbourne.
 Since the antivenom became available in 1981, there have been no recorded fatalities from Sydney funnel-web spider bites.
 In September 2012, it was reported that stocks of antivenom were running low, and members of the public were asked to catch the spiders so that they could be milked for their venom.
 The venom is taken from the spiders by delicately stroking their fangs and collecting the tiny droplets of the deadly venom.
 The venom is needed to produce the antivenom.
 One dose of antivenom requires around 70 milkings from a spider.

 Funnel web spider antivenom is prepared from the plasma of rabbits immunized with the venom of the male funnel web spider (Atrax robustus).
 Each vial of the product contains 125 units of antivenom which has been standardized to neutralize 1.25 mg of funnel web spider venom.
 The product also contains glycine and other rabbit plasma proteins.

 Funnel web spider antivenom is a purified immunoglobulin (mainly immunoglobulin G), derived from rabbit plasma, which contains specific antibodies against the toxic substances in the venom of the funnel web spider, Atrax robustus.
 There is evidence to show that the antivenom is effective in the treatment of patients bitten by some other funnel web spiders of the genus Hadronyche (formerly Atrax).